SpaceCareers.uk is a careers website for young people

 Karolina joined UKSEDS in 2016 as a member of the Careers Team working on SpaceCareers.uk and helping other young people follow their passion by joining the space industry.
 She served on the Executive Committee in 2017/18, initially as At-Large Member and subsequently as Secretary.
 Outside of UKSEDS, Karolina is currently in her final year of MEng Aerospace Engineering at the University of Bath.
 Her professional experience includes a year as a Space Systems Engineering intern at Thales Alenia Space.
 Previously, she worked at the German Aerospace Centre (DLR) and GE Aviation.

 Sara is a member of the UKSEDS Careers Team, helping to engage with students and employers, and co-ordinate the SpaceCareers.uk website.
 She is particularly interested in the commercial, political and non-technical sides of the space sector.
 Sara currently works in Corporate Strategy for the Biotechnology and Biological Sciences Research Council, which invests over £450 million in research every year on behalf of the Department for Business, Energy and Industrial Strategy.
 Sara also has experience of managing national skills programs alongside postgraduate and early career research funding.

-Emma joined SpaceCareers.uk in 2018 as an intern as part of the SPIN scheme.
-Her focus during her time as an intern is on developing and expanding the resources and information on the space careers website, aiming to increase the reach of the website.
-She is currently studying for an MPhys in Physics and Astronomy at the University of Southampton.
+Emma joined SpaceCareers.uk in 2018 as an intern as part of the Space Placements in INdustry (SPIN) scheme.
+During her time as an intern she focused on developing and expanding the resources and information on the space careers website.
+She is currently a third year student studying for an MPhys in Physics and Astronomy at the University of Southampton.